vjjan91/diurnal-Acoustics/README.md

 ### Figures

 The `figs\` folder contains figures accompanying the main text, as well as supplementary material figures.
-The publication-ready figures are suffixed with numbers (<example:%60fig01>\`).

 ### Attribution